Updating firewalls by using SNS CLI scripts

 If you have standalone firewalls and high availability clusters, we recommend that you create a script for each use case (standalone firewalls, active nodes, passive nodes and both nodes at the same time).

 We recommend that you back up the configuration of your firewalls before updating them.

 Follow the steps below:

-- Create the update script with the commands described in the following examples, replacing 3.5.1 with the desired version (for more information on the %FW_UPD_SUFFIX% variable, refer to the section Using variables):
+- Create the update script using the commands described in the following examples, replacing 3.5.1 with the desired version (for further information on the variable %FW_UPD_SUFFIX%, refer to the section Using variables ):

 - For standalone firewalls:

 SYSTEM UPDATE ACTIVATE